 Edgar wasn't sure how long he had been lying there, but he knew it must have been a long time when he finally heard the knock on the door jog him to full attention.
 Groggily he sat up a little, his head spinning wildly, his arms barely able to sustain him, he was so exhausted and weak.
 He had been so adamant to not sleep, to not subject himself to the nightmares he knew would follow, the drowsiness had made him temporarily forget what was coming.

 The door slowly opened and a woman stepped in.

-Instantly, Edgar's senses were alert, and all thoughts of sleep were banished from his mind.
-It wasn't until that moment that it really hit him how terrifying the thought of facing another person right now really was.
+Instantly, Edgar's senses were alert, and all thoughts of sleep and hunger were banished from his mind.
+It wasn't until that moment that it really hit him how terrifying the thought of facing another human right now really was.
 There was nothing to guarantee that this introduction would turn out any better than his last.
-He could very well relive his experience as a monster if he said or did just one wrong thing.
 Immediately he tensed, wishing he could sink right into the wall and turn invisible.
 There wasn't much he could do with his arms pinned down like this, though, so he conceded by bringing his knees up to his chest.

 "Edgar Parker?"the woman asked, spotting him hiding in the shadows.
 The sound of his name sounded strange to him, like a foreign word.
 It didn't belong to him.